-Gary S. Mueller, his wife, Jean, and their four children and two dogs have lived in the Joliet, Frankfort, and New Lenox areas for the past nineteen years.
+Gary S. Mueller, his wife, Jean, and their four children and two dogs have lived in the Joliet, Frankfort, and New Lenox areas for over 32 years.
 Gary received his Bachelor of Arts degree from the University of Illinois in Champaign-Urbana in 1986.
 He graduated from Loyola University of Chicago School of Law in 1989.
 Upon graduation, Gary was fortunate enough to accept a judicial clerkship with Justice David P. Ward of the Illinois Supreme Court from 1989 until the Justice retired in 1990.

 In 1990, Gary accepted an Associate position with the McKeown Law Firm in Joliet.
 After three years, Gary was invited to become a partner.
 In 2000, Gary was asked to manage the Joliet Office of the Chicago law firm, Pretzel & Stouffer.
 After five years, Gary opened his own office, Gary S. Mueller & Associates, Ltd. In 2006, while still retaining his Joliet office, Gary joined Gordon A. Cochrane to establish the Law Offices of Cochrane & Mueller, LLP.
 Upon Gordon’s retirement in 2007, the name of the firm was changed to the Law Offices of Cochrane & Mueller, Ltd.